TheBlackTuxCorp/inventory-practical/README.md

 # TBT Backend SWE Practical

 Thank you for interviewing with us!
 We'd like to ask you to do a brief, take-home exercise as part of the interview process.
-Most candidates complete it in about 1.5 - 2 hours; please do not feel the need to spend more time than that.
+Most candidates complete it within 2 hours; please do not feel the need to spend more time than that.
 It can be completed in any language.

 #### Guidelines